-To review the Annual Statement of Accounts.
+To review the Annual Statement of Accounts and to make recommendations to Council in respect of the approval of the Statement of Accounts.
 Specifically, to consider whether appropriate accounting policies have been followed and whether there are concerns arising from the financial statements or from the audit that need to be brought to the attention of the Council.